timhuisman/css-social-media-buttons/README.md

 **Browser compatibility**

-The buttons have been tested and approved in the following browsers:
+The buttons have been tested in the following browsers:

 - Opera	12
 - Chrome 24